How many of these website mistakes did you avoid when building your site? Did you get caught by any of these?

 3. Poor structure and formatting

-Look at some of the most widely known web sites and you will see nice, clean formatting and a structure that is easy to navigate.
+Look at some of the most widely known websites and you will see nice, clean formatting and a structure that is easy to navigate.
 Many sites have terrible navigation with broken or unclear links, horrible formatting like dark text on a dark background, and inconsistency from page to page.
-Poor structure and formatting causes potential customers to leave as soon as they see the first page.
+Poor structure and formatting cause potential customers to leave as soon as they see the first page.